Int J Med Sci 2021; 18(1):270-275. doi:10.7150/ijms.48281 This issue

 21. Gattinoni L, Chiumello D, Caironi P. et al. COVID-19 pneumonia: different respiratory treatments for different phenotypes?[J].
 2020.

-Corresponding author: Dr. Xuewen Hou, Department of Internal Medicine, Charité-Universitätsmedizin Berlin, German Heart Center Berlin, Berlin, Germany, 13353, Berlin, Germany.
+Corresponding authors: Dr. Xuewen Hou, Department of Internal Medicine, Charité-Universitätsmedizin Berlin, German Heart Center Berlin, Berlin, Germany, 13353, Berlin, Germany.
 E-mail: xuewen.houde.
+Dr. Chengxin Yu, Department of Radiology, The First College of Clinical Medical Science, China Three Gorges University, Yichang Central People's Hospital, Yichang, China.
+E-mail: 2602447512com.